kayla-hale/Multiplex-Dynamics/README.txt

 % SYSTEM REQUIREMENTS
 % Hardware Requirements
 % 	A standard laptop computer should suffice to run this code.
 It has
 %	  been tested with a MacBook with 2.2 GHz Intel i7 Processor and 16
 %	  GB Memory.
 %
 % Software Requirements
 %	  This code is supported for MATLAB R2018b or later.
 It has been
 %	  tested on macOS Mojave 10.14.6.
 Some functions use the Parallel
-%   Computing Toolbox, but that is optional and comments in the scripts
+%   Computing Toolbox, but that is optional, as described by comments
-%	  specify how to avoid that.
+%   in the scripts.
 %
 % INSTALLATION
 % 	To use this code, download the whole folder and use it as a
 % 	working directory for MATLAB R2018b or later.
 Execute
 % 	RUN_DEMO_SIMULATIONS.m.
 The code is working correctly if it produces
 % 	six figures that match the panels in Fig. S1 of the manuscript
 %	  (expect approximately 2 minutes for run time).
 %
 % REPRODUCTION
 %	To fully reproduce the main-text results, use the
 %	RUN_MULTIPLEX_SIMULATIONS.m & RUN_FOOD_WEB_SIMULATIONS.m scripts
 % as specified in their description (i.e. for both "RO" and "RP"
 %	treatments).
 Then, use ANALYZE_MULTIPLEX.m & ANALYZE_MULTIPLEX_CVS.m
 %	scripts for the multiplex simulations or ANALYZE_FOOD_WEB.m &
 %	ANALYZE_FOOD_WEB_CVS.m to generate space-separated .txt files of all
 % outputs used in the main-text figures.
 These functions run & analyze
 %	dynamic simulations given network structures and parameter sets as
 %	inputs, which are included in this folder.
 See below for description.
 %	The Methods section and Figure legends describe how summary statistics